Cyprus

 Step 3: Legal Formalities

-Make an appointment at the Portuguese Consulate, where a meeting must take place to deliver the documentation and for biometrics for the visa to be taken.
+Obtain an appointment before the Portuguese Consulate, where a meeting must take place to deliver the requested documentation in order for the visa application to be processed.

 Step 4: Final Steps

-After analysis of the application is complete, the digital nomad visa is issued for a period of four months and allows two legal entries into Portugal.
-When in Portugal, an appointment needs to be made with the Portuguese Immigration Authorities to complete the process.
-Once the digital nomad visa for residency is issued, it will be valid for two years and there is an option to then renew it.
+After analysis of the application is complete, the Digital Nomad Visa is issued for a period of four months and allows two legal entries into Portugal.
+When in Portugal, an appointment needs to be held with the Portuguese Immigration Authorities (AIMA) to complete the process: collecting biometrics data and obtaining the final Residence Permit.
+Once the Digital Nomad Residence Permit is issued, it will be valid for two years and there is an option to then renew it.

 Advantages